Objective clustering protocol for single-molecule data: A lifetime vs. intensity study: Introduction

-Single-molecule spectroscopy (SMS) is an exquisitely sensitive way to detect temporal parameters such as fluorescence brightness, polarization, spectral properties (such as peak position or spectral linewidth), lifetime, and dwell times of a particular state and can be performed on virtually any nanoscale emitter.
+SMS is an exquisitely sensitive way to detect temporal parameters such as fluorescence brightness, polarization, spectral properties (such as peak position or spectral linewidth), lifetime, and dwell times of a particular state, and can be performed on virtually any nanoscale emitter.
 Examples of such emitters include quantum dots (QDs) \cite{rombach2013blinking, palstra2021intermittency, palstra2021python}, fluorescent dyes \cite{zhang2021investigating}, and dendrimer-based systems in which fluorophores can be embedded within their highly-branched polymer scaffolds~\cite {paulo2010single, kohn2001single}.
 These systems generally exhibit binary switching behavior in their fluorescence intensity and lifetime, characterized by a well-defined bright, long-lifetime state, and a darker, quenched state, often called ``on" and ``off" states, respectively, a phenomenon known as photoblinking or fluorescence intermittency.
 However, many systems are known to deviate from such a bimodal behavior.
 Even single, fluorophore molecules have been shown to display multiple emissive states \cite{wang2013lifetime}.
 For QDs, the number of accessible states depends on their type, structure, and the excitation conditions.
 For example, type II-IV QDs generally display bimodal lifetime--intensity distributions~\cite{palstra2021python, efros2016origin}, while perovskite QDs exhibit more continuous distributions~\cite{palstra2021intermittency,yarita2017impact}.
-Clustering at the SM level can be a useful tool to decipher and interpret this complex fluorescence behavior \cite{rombach2013blinking,munoz2022memory, pelton2007evidence, chu2024single}.
+Clustering at the SM level can be a useful tool to decipher and interpret this complex fluorescence behavior \cite{rombach2013blinking,munoz2022memory, pelton2007evidence, chu2024single}. {At the level of clustered observables, locally dense populations are well approximated by Gaussian distributions, a reasonable assumption in SMS where multiple independent noise contributions lead to approximately Gaussian local behavior via the central limit theorem.}